25 Fun Things to do in Maui Hawaii for Every Type of Traveler

 23. Explore the Small Historic Towns

 There are specific museums in these towns that detail the history of farming, the arrival of Europeans, and island life hundreds of years ago.
-Be sure to check out the Hana Cultural Center, Makawao History Museum, and the Lahaina Heritage Museum during your travels.
+Check out the Hana Cultural Center and Makawao History Museum during your travels.

 Maui Historic Towns